XPoSat: Astronomical observations

+Release of Data

+ISRO released the first tranche of XpoSAT data to the public on October 13 2025, during a national-level organisational meet.The maiden Datasets release contained over 134GB of data and was followed by an appraisal of the mission.

 Payloads

 Two payloads of XPoSat are hosted on a modified IMS-2 satellite bus.
-Primary scientific payload is Polarimeter Instrument in X-rays (POLIX), which will study the degree and angle of polarisation of bright astronomical X-ray sources in the energy range 8-30 keV.
-POLIX, a 125 kg instrument, is being developed by the Raman Research Institute.
+Primary scientific payload is Polarimeter Instrument in X-rays (POLIX) to study the degree and angle of polarisation of about 50 locally brightest astronomical X-ray sources of different types during its mission in the energy range 8-30 keV.
+POLIX, a 125 kg instrument, was developed by the Raman Research Institute.

 Polarimeter Instrument in X-rays (POLIX)

 POLIX is the primary scientific payload aboard XPoSat.
-It is a Thomson X-ray polarimeter, which measures the degree and angle of polarization (polarimetry parameters) of astronomical sources in the medium X-ray range (5-30 keV).
-It has been developed by Raman Research Institute.
+It is a Thomson X-ray polarimeter, which measures the degree and angle of polarization (polarimetry parameters) of astronomical sources in the medium X-ray range (8-30 keV).
+It has been developed by the Raman Research Institute.

 Its science objectives are to measure: